ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 Follow these steps to create a route to control how the destination network traffic is directed.

 1. Click to the **Navigation menu** icon ![Navigation menu icon](../icons/icon_hamburger.svg "Menu"), and then click **VPC Infrastructure** > **Routing tables** from the **Network** section.
+1. Select the `management-vpc`.
-1. Select the VPC that is associated with the instance of your VPC landing zone deployable architecture.
+1. Click on the default routing table associated with the `management-vpc`.
+Note, that name can be created using a combination of random names.
-1. Scroll to the Routes section and click **Create**.
+1. In Routes section and click **Create**.
 1. In the Create route panel, specify the following information:
     - **Name**: Type a name for the new route.
-    - **Destination CIDR**: Specify a destination CIDR range for the destination network.
-For example, for an on-premises network, enter the IPv4 CIDR range of the site-to-site gateway connection.
+    - **Destination CIDR**: Specify the subnet CIDR of your on-premises strongSwan network
     - **Action**: Select **Deliver** when the route destination is in the VPC or if an on-premises private subnet is connected with a VPN gateway.
     - **Next hop type**: Click **VPN connection** and select the VPN connection that you created in the previous step.
 1. Click **Save**.